George scores 21 as Clippers down shorthanded Blazers 102-90 - WHIZ News

 Portland pulled to 88-86 on a pair of free throws from Powell with just under five minutes to go.
 After Reggie Jackson’s driving layup, Nurkic sank a jumper.

 George’s dunk put the Clippers up 92-88 with 2:30 left.
-He added a pull-up jumper, and the Blazers couldn’t get any closer.
+He added a pull-up jumper and, after Nurkic was assessed a flagrant foul on Isaiah Hartenstein, the Blazers couldn’t get any closer.
 Jackson finished with 16 points.

+“It was one of those nights where we had to do it with different people, we had to do it by committee, and we got the job done,” Clippers coach Tyronn Lue said.

 The Clippers had lost four of their previous five games, including a 104-99 defeat at Sacramento on Saturday.